csaf-tools/CVRF-CSAF-Converter/README.md

 ### Developer Guide, Architecture and Technical Design

-Program uses lxml.objectify to parse whole input document.
+The converter uses lxml.objectify to parse the whole input document.

-Parsing and conversion of following CVRF XML root-1 elements are handled by separate section handlers:
+Parsing and conversion of the following CVRF XML elements are handled by separate section handlers.
+These section handlers process the elements recursively (converting also all their sub-elements).
+These elements are the direct children of the root XML element (`<cvrfdoc>`).
  - Acknowledgments -> `Acknowledgments` handler
  - DocumentNotes -> `Notes` handler
  - DocumentPublisher -> `DocumentPublisher` handler